kerbyfc/ngtest/README.md

 ##### Tests

-To run unit tests
+To run tests, use
 ```
 npm test
 ```

-To run e2e tests:
+To run e2e tests, use
 ```
 npm run e2e
 ```